Time & Mind-The Journal of Archaeology Consciousness and Culture

 ARYS-Antiguedad Religiones y Sociedades

-Exploring the Intersections of Faith and SocietyARYS-Antiguedad Religiones y Sociedades is a prestigious academic journal published by UNIV CARLOS III MADRID, INST HISTORIOGRAFIA JULIO CARO BAROJA that focuses on the intricate relationships between ancient religions and societies.
+Fostering Insights into the Dynamics of Religion and SocietyARYS-Antiguedad Religiones y Sociedades is a prestigious academic journal published by UNIV CARLOS III MADRID, INST HISTORIOGRAFIA JULIO CARO BAROJA that focuses on the intricate relationships between ancient religions and societies.
 With an ISSN of 1575-166X and an E-ISSN of 2173-6847, this journal has established itself as an influential platform for scholarly discourse from 2019 to 2023, achieving a commendable Q2 ranking in both History and Religious Studies categories.
 Despite not being an open-access journal, it offers valuable insights for researchers and professionals delving into the historical contexts of religious beliefs and their societal implications.
 The journal's rigorously peer-reviewed content aims to foster a deeper understanding of ancient civilizations and their spiritual practices, making it an essential resource for academics, students, and practitioners in the fields of history and religious studies.
 Join the growing community of scholars who contribute to and benefit from the rich tapestry of knowledge presented in ARYS-Antiguedad Religiones y Sociedades.

-JOURNAL OF EGYPTIAN ARCHAEOLOGY
+JOURNAL OF MATERIAL CULTURE

 PARABOLA